IraSoro/peri/CONTRIBUTING.md

    },
    ```

-7. In the directory `/utils` open the file `datetime.ts`.
+7. Open the file `./src/utils/datetime.ts`.
 Add the locale to the `locales` variable like this:

    ```ts
    const locales = new Map([